Prenatal Screening for Down Syndrome and Open Neural Tube Defects

 Spina Bifida Association of America

-- The Integrated Test is currently the most effective method of screening for Down syndrome.
+- The Integrated Test is currently the most effective method of serum-based screening for Down syndrome.

 - The Integrated Test is performed in two stages.